Username:

 LotBlind: 2023-03-27 12:50:02 pm

-As recently announced, DOSBox is generally accepted for SDA submissions for all games that don't run on modern PCs.
-The default settings of DOSBox work for a lot of games, but are not optimized for individual titles or may lead to playback issues.
+For other titles, the default settings when you just download DOSBox itself work for a lot of games, but are not optimized for individual titles or may lead to playback issues.
 This topic is designed as a central discussion space for DOSBox settings, both for just playing the games and most importantly recording them for SDA.

 Some old games run faster with sound disabled.
 Games that have an audio option are recommended to be ran with sound on, even if it slows the game down a little bit.
 Whether the sounds can be left off or not is a case-by-case decision so make sure to confirm it first before submitting.